Frequently asked questions

 I completed three A-levels at A grade, but did not take Chemistry/Biology or a second science.
 Can I take the subjects a year later and still apply?

-Yes, providing you are predicted to achieve a grade A in both and they are taken in one year only.
+Yes, if you receive an offer of a place, you will be required to achieve a grade A in both, and they are to be taken in one year only.

 Do you accept A-level re-sits?

 We welcome applications from those re-sitting their A-levels, though you may only re-sit one of either Year 12 or Year 13.

 Where A-levels have been attempted in Year 13, you are expected to have obtained a minimum of grades ABB in each subject at the first sitting for the re-sit grades to be considered.

 All re-sitting applicants are required to achieve Grades A*A*A in the A-level subjects specified above, and the A*A* requirement is expected to be achieved in the final examinations in one of the dropped subjects, at the discretion of the school.

 I've taken Maths A-level a year early.
 Will this affect my application?